Roobt the robot, detecting license plates.

 First tries:

-The first models we trained were only predicting a few plates right.
+The first models we trained were only predicting a few plates correctly.
 Some letters were read as numbers and vice-versa.

 How we improved our results:

-- Downsize and reupsize generated characters to better reproduce the low quality of world characters.
+- Downsize and re-upsize generated characters to better reproduce the low quality of simulation characters.

-- Increase the number of characters captured in the world (vs generated) for training.
+- Increase the number of characters captured in the simulation (vs generated) for training.

 - Train the captured characters and generated characters separately to control the number of epochs and avoid overfitting.